Mordech/mordech-projects/README.md

 # Mordech Projects
-Side projects and things I don in my free time.
+Side projects and things I do in my free time.
 Use it at you own risk 😅

 This project uses `yarn workspaces`, `Lerna`, and `NX`